exakat/exakat/docs/Rules.rst

    // FPDF is a classic PDF class, that is usually omitted by Exakat.
    $o = new FPDF();

-   // Exakat reports undefined classes in 'instanceof
+   // Exakat reports undefined classes in instanceof
    // PHP ignores them
-   if ($o 'instanceof SomeClass) {
+   if ($o instanceof SomeClass) {
        // doSomething();
    }